floroz/go-social/README.md

     make test-all
     ```

-## API Specification & Code Generation
+## API Spec

-This project uses an OpenAPI 3 specification to define the API contract.
-The specification files are located in the `openapi/` directory.
+This project uses an OpenAPI 3 specification as the single source of truth for the API contract.
+This drives code generation for both backend and frontend types, ensuring consistency.

+### Response Structure Convention

+To maintain consistency across all endpoints, API responses adhere to the following structure:

+*   **Success Responses:** Contain a top-level `data` key holding the actual response payload.
+    ```json
+    // Example: 201 Created from /v1/auth/signup
+    {
+      "data": {
+        "id": 1,
+        "first_name": "John",
+        "last_name": "Doe",
+        // ... other user fields
+      }
+    }
+    ```
+    ```json
+    // Example: 200 OK from /v1/auth/login
+    {
+      "data": {
+        "token": "eyJ..."
+      }
+    }
+    ```
+*   **Error Responses:** Contain a top-level `errors` key holding an array of error objects.
+Each error object includes a `code` and `message`, and optionally a `field` for validation errors.
+    ```json
+    // Example: 400 Bad Request
+    {
+      "errors": [
+        {
+          "code": "VALIDATION_ERROR",
+          "message": "Email format is invalid.",
+          "field": "email"
+        },
+        {
+          "code": "VALIDATION_ERROR",
+          "message": "Password must be at least 8 characters.", "field": "password"
+        }
+      ]
+    }
+    ```
+    ```json
+    // Example: 401 Unauthorized
+    {
+      "errors": [
+        {
+          "code": "UNAUTHORIZED",
+          "message": "Invalid email or password."
+        }
+      ]
+    }
+    ```

-### Structure
+### Specification Files Structure

+The OpenAPI specification files are located in the `openapi/` directory:

 *   `openapi/openapi.yaml`: The main entry point, defining info, servers, tags, and references to paths and shared schemas.
 *   `openapi/shared/`: Contains schemas (`common.yaml`, `user.yaml`, etc.) shared across API versions or endpoints.
+This includes the standard `ApiError` and `ApiErrorResponse` schemas.
 *   `openapi/v1/`: Contains definitions specific to V1 of the API, including paths (`paths/auth.yaml`, etc.) and version-specific schemas (`schemas/auth.yaml`, etc.).
+This includes success response wrappers like `SignupSuccessResponse` and `LoginSuccessResponse`.

 ### Code Generation

 We use code generation tools to create Go types for the backend and TypeScript types for the frontend based on the OpenAPI specification.
-This ensures consistency between the API definition, backend implementation, and frontend usage.

 *   **Tools:**
     *   `oapi-codegen`: Generates Go types (`internal/generated/types.go`).